 After the Wrong Man.Remember, though, wrestling in rural 19th century America didn't have the fluid grace of an Olympic contest, and it certainly wasn't the garish morality play of the WWE.
-No, this style of wrestling was a pure test of strength, with combatants locking horns to prove their dominance in front of an audience mostly made up of drunks, gamblers, soldiers, or some combination of the three.
+No, this wrestling style was a pure test of strength, with combatants locking horns to prove their dominance in front of an audience mostly made up of drunks, gamblers, soldiers, or some combination of the three.
 Known as catch-as-catch-can style, this brand of wrestling is best described as "more hand-to-hand combat than sport."

 At one time while Lincoln was engaged in chopping rails, the "bully of the county" (Sangamon, Illinois), perhaps set on by some practical joker, came to "the boys" in the woods and, with set design, challenged "the greeny" (Lincoln) to a fight.